Chapter 2 of Part 1

 The Isle of Wight, 1970 – Donovan

-Julian Leitch (son of Brian Jones) was adopted by Donavan when he partnered with Brian’s ex-wife.
+Julian Leitch (son of Brian Jones) was adopted by Donovan when he married Julian’s mother, Linda Lawrence.
 At the Isle of Wight festival my brother and I spent most of our time away from the adults, playing with Julian.
 We’d generally run around and get up to a bit of mischief.
-Not too much, just nicking pancakes from often slightly stoned traders, usually by sneaking under the canvas awnings of the food tents and, while their backs were turned, making our move towards a newly or nearly prepared crêpe.
+Not too much, just nicking pancakes from often slightly stoned traders, usually by sneaking under the canvas awnings of the food tents and while their backs were turned, making our move towards a newly prepared crêpe.

 We’d arrived at the Isle of Wight in a convoy of cars and bikes.
 Our aunt Lulu, Tommy’s half sister, was there and a bunch of people from the Cornish band of gypsies.
 Mark Palmer came on his Triumph and his best friend, I think his name was Nick, on a Norton.

-Once there our crowd, which included Roe – a top model for Vogue and my father’s date at the time – all seemed to convene inside Taffy’s huge truck, which was the size of a house and opened to the side.
+Once there our crowd, which included Roe, all seemed to convene inside Taffy’s huge truck which was the size of a house and opened to the side.
 A proper festival vehicle.
 This was the truck Taffy traded the GT40 for.
-Sitting on her lap, at some point I became completely absorbed in the beauty of Roe and for some reason tried to kiss her on the lips.
+Sitting on Roe’s lap, at some point, I became completely absorbed in the beauty of Roe and for some reason tried to kiss her on the lips.
 The room laughed and Roe smiled and said, ‘Not that kind of kiss, Charley’.

 Hendrix was also there and played, but it was just so so, his performance.
 People said the sound was really bad and that was the reason.
-Although I was just a kid, I’m not sure if Jimi was becoming depressed on a deeper level, for some reason.
+Although I was just a kid, I’m not sure if maybe Jimi was becoming depressed on a deeper level.